Simulate currents with a water decal

 - DeepFoam

-Once you have enabled mask and current water decals, you can add the following water features through the Graph Inspector:
+Once you have enabled water mask and current water decals, you can add the following water features through the Graph Inspector:

 - SimulationMask